Hao-HUST/G2LGAN/Part Refiner/Readme.txt

 ## Preparing the training data
-In the folder of "data_preparing_for_PR", we need to prepare the training data for part refiner.
+In the folder of "data_preparing_for_PR", we need to prepare the training data for part refiner, and initial data for PR can be downloaded from https://drive.google.com/open?id=1nTEBVyKg2UEwmrlewb9TLCc-ILGmq2_5

 Step 1: On the folder named "seperate_training_data", we use the "seperate_part_mat.py" file to seperate each semantic parts from training data and combine these parts into a big npy file.